LuciusofLegend/Gateway/README.md

  - minor is used when the release includes no breaking changes.
 Patch is set to 0.
  - patch is for non-breaking bugfixes or similar changes.

- If you see -dev after a version number, it means that this is a non-finalized release.
-Mods or texture packs based on developement versions are unsupported.
+ beta.x after the version number symbolizes a non-final release.
+Mods or texture packs based on developement versions *will not be supported*.

-**A roadmap will be added when the project is further along**
+**A roadmap will be added later in developement**